Author Guideliness

 2. Ensure that the paper follows the journal template.

-3. The paper should be between approximately 5000-8000 words including tables, figures, references, and appendices intended for publication.
+3. The paper should be between approximately 5000 and 8000 words, including tables, figures, references, and appendices intended for publication.
+If deemed necessary or due to considerations of analytical depth, an article may contain up to 10,000 words as the maximum limit.

 4. All submissions should be in Microsoft Word file format.